Lake Cottage Renovation | See the Before + After

 You can learn how to get rid of smoke smell here, in fact, this trick works with musty smells and pet odors as well.
 Though not visible, it has been one of the biggest transformations in our home!

-Lake Cottage Exterior
+Modern Lake House Exterior

-I was never a fan of the orange roof, so when we had leaks in the kitchen and around the chimney, I was more than happy to replace with.
+I was never a fan of the orange roof, so when we had leaks in the kitchen and around the chimney, I was more than happy to replace.
 To embrace the cottage feel, I really wanted to incorporate a metal roof, but as we began researching, we feared leaks and fading.

 The new roof instantly transformed the exterior!

-Given that the home is on a slope, we also had water during heavy storms entering the home, so we removed all of the overgrown bushes, added a drain that went around it and another where water gathered near the porch in addition to a retaining wall to the left of the home to keep water away from the lower level and added new landscaping.
-We have kind neighbors to thank for helping with this project!
+Given that the home is on a slope, we also had water during heavy storms entering the home.
+We removed all of the overgrown bushes, added a drain that went around it and another where water gathered near the porch.

-Lake Cottage Interior
+Modern Lake House Interior

 Entryway

-Pardon our realtor (who we love) as we were in a hurry to leave.
-It’s the only before photo I snapped of this area.
 Lake house hunting is time consuming in our area as many are more than 30 minutes apart and while we had a feeling this was the one, we had a number still to see that day.

 While it looked so much better, we decided to remove the tile altogether in late August when we with patterned carpet.
 We did the tear out ourselves and I’m excited to share that the paint didn’t chip or scratch when being hit with a hammer and removed with a crowbar if you decide to paint tile in your home!